44mb/44mb.github.io/_posts/2017-02-27-starting-to-remove-stuff.md

 ![Picture CJ head](/files/images/jeep-engine-cj.jpg "The CJ head"){:class="img-fluid"}

 I also discovered that the head isn't the original head from the engine, I'm kind of thinking that the whole engine and drive train are from a CJ-2A/3A.
-I need to look at the look at the casting numbers.
+The casting numbers say it's from a CJ-2A/3A.
 I found some pictures of the different heads for the [L-134 engine here][l-134-heads]{:target="_blank"}.

 [l-134-heads]: http://ww2jeeps.com/htm/heads.htm "L-134 Heads"